multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- Should update thedefendersstates properly.
+- Should update the `defenders` states properly.
   - [ ] Test coverage

 **Negative behavior:**

-- Should only be callable byguardian; covered byonlyGuardianmodifier.
+- Should only be callable by `guardian`; covered by `onlyGuardian` modifier.
   - [x] Negative test?

 **Preconditions:**